cameronkeif/baseball-chip-schedule-service/README.md

 ## How to run

-`npm run dev` will stand this up on port 6060 by default.
-You can also use the docker file.
+`npm run dev` will stand this up by itself on port 6060 by default.
+You can also use the Dockerfile to run this in Docker.